datopian/ckan-cloud-operator/docs/DISASTER-RECOVERY.md

 * Deploy a cronjob using rancher:
   * scheduing: minimum of once every hour (as backups are created with hourly timestamp)
   * image: `viderum/ckan-cloud-operator` (recommended to use a specific image hash, see the ckan-cloud-operator travis job on GitHub)
-  * volumes: mount the kubeconfig secret
+  * volumes: mount the kubeconfig secret on any path, refer to it in the KUBECONFIG environment variable
   * environment variables: `KUBECONFIG=/path/to/.kubeconfig`
-  * command: `db gcloudsql create-all-backups`
+  * command: `bash -l -c "db gcloudsql create-all-backups"`
+  * parallelism: 1
+  * completions: 1

 ### Kubernetes and volume snapshots